Mercury’s stars shine brighter as they knock off Storm

 The Storm fell to 15-5 while the Mercury improved to 9-9.

-Both teams play again Sunday at Angel of the Winds Arena.
+The teams play again Sunday at Angel of the Winds Arena.

 Notes